 Literally barred from coming in the country if they act like Democrats.

-Now, obviously, like I said, not all Democrats, it never works that way.
+Now, obviously, like I said, not all Democrats.

 All right.

-So let me let me talk about that.
+So let me talk about that.

-The the thing we don't need is to cancel the people that are often largely on our side, or at least are dedicated to free speech and common sense, which he is.
+The thing we don't need is to cancel the people that are often largely on our side, or at least are dedicated to free speech and common sense, which he is.

-He's a free speech common sense guy.
+He's a free speech, common sense guy.

 You don't want to cancel him, even if you disagree.

-Well, he said, quote, when I say Trump has a huge part in it, meaning the violence, he says, when I say Trump has a huge part in it, I don't necessarily mean he's to blame for it, but he's so divisive, and he went on to say that even his face is divisive.
+He said, quote, when I say Trump has a huge part in it, meaning the violence, he says, when I say Trump has a huge part in it, I don't necessarily mean he's to blame for it, but he's so divisive.

 Now, the way people are choosing to interpret this is kind of dumb.

-Uh, they're trying to interpret it as Trump is to blame for it because of his rhetoric.
+They're trying to interpret it as Trump is to blame for it because of his rhetoric.

 He said it directly.